An important part of practicing art is learning how to deal with negative criticism.

 An important lesson to learn in art and in life is that there are always limitations on your own opinion.
 Never think you are so smart that you cannot be proved wrong.

 The smartest people in the world understand the limitations of the human mind.

-So when someone criticises your work, see if you can use that criticism to improve.
+So when someone criticizes your work, see if you can use that criticism to improve.
 Maybe that criticism is identifying some shortfalls in your ability.
-The criticiser may see something that you just don’t.
+The criticizer may see something that you just don’t.

-Even if the person criticising your work is untrained, do not make the mistake of discounting their opinion just on that basis.
-The untrained eye can pick up errors which the trained eye cannot see.
+Even if the person criticizing your work is untrained, do not make the mistake of discounting their opinion just on that basis.
+The untrained eye can pick up errors that the trained eye cannot see.

 The same goes for art.
 If you completely ignore the opinion of the untrained eye, then you are missing out on valuable information to help you improve.